vibeus/vibe-website/content/blog/the-whiteboard-for-cooperative-learning/index.md

 Interactive whiteboards give teachers and students the capability to create full concept maps as a group.
 These spatial charts of information are especially helpful for more visual learners, as noted by [the University of North Carolina School of Education](https://learningcenter.unc.edu/tips-and-tools/using-concept-maps/), and can be used in lots of contexts, from review sessions to creative brainstorming.

 Vibe’s interactive whiteboard has an infinite canvas, enabling teachers and students to create concept maps of any shape or size, which can then be saved, shared, and referred to again and again.
-Vibe's software can also be used on different devices - so for group projects, students can continue working on a Vibe board from a computer browser or iPad, allowing for collaborating and brainstorming in real time even from different locations.
+Vibe’s software can also be used on different devices – so for group projects, students can continue working on a Vibe board from a computer browser or iPad, allowing for collaborating and brainstorming in real time even from different locations.

 {{< common/srcset "image-1.jpg" "Using the Vibe web app" >}}

 Being able to do this together, whether to make a quick point or to flesh out an idea too big to fit within a Google document, brings cooperative learning to a whole new level that can easily translate to better workplace collaboration as well.

 *“Using active learning strategies does not require abandoning the lecture format.
 Rather, adding small active learning strategies can make lecturing more effective for student learning.”*
-*-- University of Minnesota*
+*— University of Minnesota*

 ## Advantages of collaborative learning